Gubi0609/uni-notes/Subjects/3. Semester/Semesterprojekt i mobile robotsystemer/Topics/CRC.md

 ![[Pasted image 20251011115003.png]]

-We start from MSB in our prepared data block, and perform an XOR operation on each bit.
+We start from the MSB in our prepared data block, and perform an XOR operation on each bit.
 In this case we end with **00101** as the result of that XOR.

 ![[Pasted image 20251011115311.png]]

-The MSB of our result is then moved to the _Quotient_ of the calculation. **This part is ignored
+The MSB of our result is then moved to the _Quotient_ of the calculation. **This part is ignored in the final result, so feel free to pass over it.**
+Next we move the next bit in our prepared data block to sit as the LSB of the next XOR operation.
+The MSB of our previous result is ignored for this operation.

 # Code implementation